michaelhnidash/ai-case-study/README.md

 ## Results

-### Business Impact and Growth Achievements:
+### Business impact and growth achievements:

-* _Revenue Growth:_ The company achieved a 368% revenue increase, earning a spot at 318 on the 2024 Deloitte Technology Fast 500™ list.
+* Revenue Growth: The company achieved a 368% revenue increase, earning a spot at 318 on the 2024 Deloitte Technology Fast 500™ list.

-* _Loan Approvals:_ Over the past four years, Zest AI's technology has facilitated the assessment of more than 39 million consumer loan applications, resulting in $250 billion in loans granted.
+* Loan Approvals: Over the past four years, Zest AI's technology has facilitated the assessment of more than 39 million consumer loan applications, resulting in $250 billion in loans granted.

-* _Client Expansion:_ In the past four years, the company has also increased its customer base by more than 50 percent yearly, from some of the country's smallest credit unions to the biggest banks, which collectively serve over 110 million people and $5.5 Trillion in assets under management.
+* Client Expansion: In the past four years, the company has also increased its customer base by more than 50 percent yearly, from some of the country's smallest credit unions to the biggest banks, which collectively serve over 110 million people and $5.5 Trillion in assets under management.

-### Performance Across Key Industry Metrics:
+### Performance across key industry metrics:

-* _Loan Approval Rates:_
+* Loan Approval Rates:
 The company reports a 49% increase in approvals for Latino applicants, 41% for Black applicants, and 40% for women, demonstrating a strong focus on equitable lending.

-* _Customer base growth:_
+* Customer base growth:
 Zest ended 2023 with more than 175 customers, up from 105 a year earlier.

-* _Risk Reduction:_
+* Risk Reduction:
 The platform achieves over a 20% reduction in risk while keeping approval rates constant.

-### Zest Ai performance in comparison to competitors
+### Zest ai performance in comparison to competitors

-* _Funding and Valuation_
+* Funding and Valuation

 > Zest AI: Total funding raised: $88 million.
 Valuation: $276.9 million.
 HighRadius: Total funding raised: $475 million.
 Valuation: $1 billion.
 Signifyd: Total funding raised: $300 million.
 Valuation: $1.1 billion.

-* _Employees_
+* Employees

 > Zest AI: 164 employees (+9% increase).
 HighRadius: 4,571 employees.